 A “credit inquiry” is essentially a notice on your credit report that documents your attempt(s) to apply for some type of new credit, whether it be a mortgage, auto loan, or credit card.
 Credit inquiries show up on your credit report (whether you get approved or not) so other creditors can determine if you’ve been trying to secure new lines of credit, which research determines can lead to future credit risk.

-This magic limit is unknown and also dependent on your overall credit profile and credit history, but it is believed that more than 4 credit pulls within six months is typically synonymous with the greatest credit risk, and a steep decline in your credit score will surely follow.
+This magic limit is unknown and also dependent on your overall credit profile and credit history, but it is believed that more than 4 credit pulls within six months is typically synonymous with the greatest credit risk, and a decline in your credit score will potentially follow.

 How Long Do Inquiries Stay on Credit Reports?